Blockbuster (retailer): 1985–1996: David Cook era and early growth

 Blockbuster's beginnings can be traced back to another company, Cook Data Services, founded by David Cook in 1978.
 The company's primary goal was to supply software services to the oil and gas industries throughout Texas, but it was very unsuccessful.
 Sandy Cook, David's wife, wanted to get into the video business, and her husband would soon study the industry and future prospects.
 Using profit he made from the sale of David P. Cook & Associates, the subsidiary of his company, he decided to buy into a video store franchise in Dallas known as Video Works.
 When Video Works would not allow him to decorate the interior of his store with a blue-and-yellow design, he departed the franchise and opened the first Blockbuster Video in 1985 under his own company Blockbuster Video Inc. When he realized the potential in video rentals, Cook abandoned the oil industry and began franchising the Blockbuster store.

 The first Blockbuster store opened on October 19, 1985, in Dallas, Texas, with an inventory of 8,000 VHS and 2,000 Beta tapes.
 The chain's name is derived from the term blockbuster, a Hollywood term for a successful film.
 Cook's experience with managing huge databases proved helpful in driving innovation within the industry.
 Following early success from the company's first stores, Cook built a $6-million warehouse in Garland, Texas, to help sustain and support future growth that allowed new stores to open quickly.
 Blockbuster would often custom-tailor a store's inventory to its neighborhood, based on local demographics.

 In 1987, Waste Management co-founder Wayne Huizenga, who originally had reservations about entering the video rental industry, agreed to acquire several Blockbuster stores.
-At that time, there were 19 stores, attracting Huizenga's associate John Melk's attention due to its efficiency, family-friendly no porn image and business model.
+At that time, there were 19 stores, attracting Huizenga's associate John Melk's attention due to its efficiency, family-friendly no-pornography image and business model.
 Huizenga and Melk utilized techniques from their waste business and Ray Kroc's model of expansion to rapidly expand Blockbuster, and soon they were opening a new store every 24 hours.
 They took over many of the existing Blockbuster franchise stores, and Huizenga spent much of the late 1980s acquiring several of Blockbuster's rivals, including Major Video.
 In 1989, Nintendo attempted to halt Blockbuster's ability to rent video games, filing multiple lawsuits and lobbying the U.S. Congress to ban the practice.
 Nintendo ultimately lost the battle, which paved the way for future video game rental.

+Blockbuster sponsored the Blockbuster Bowl in American football, which began in 1990 and was played at Joe Robbie Stadium outside Miami.
+The first three editions were played under that name before Blockbuster withdrew its sponsorship.